 Fixed Assets

-- Summary & detail listing of fixed assets as of year-end by function and by category.
+- Summary & detail listing of fixed assets as of year-end by function and category.

 - Listing of additions by function and by category, in fiscal year.